AnshBhanushali/Cognify/README.md

 ## 📜 License

-MIT License – free to use, modify, and distribute.
+Apache License – free to use, modify, and distribute.